shenghaowang/simple-bookstore-crud-app/README.md

+# Simple Bookstore CRUD App

+A mini golang project for demonstrating the CRUD operations of a book management system.

-# MYSQL Setup for Linux
+## MySQL Setup for Linux
 1. Install MYSQL locally with the following commands.
 ```
 sudo apt update